Taguar258/CLIF/docs/basics.md

 As you can see instead of calling the self argument `self` we call it `selfie` to prevent variable conflicts.

-We rename the console object to var because it is shorter and we can use it to define variables globaly but mostly you should be able to just use `self` instead.
+We rename the console object to var because it is shorter and we can use it to define variables globally but mostly you should be able to just use `self` instead.

 Now you could create a function for all the stuff you would like to define: